 I anticipate that there will be 1-3 other trainees in my lab during the period of Chris' fellowship, which would result in a maximum of 4 trainees at any one time in the lab.
 Currently, in addition to Chris, I supervise two postdoctoral fellows.
-The NRSA application of the more senior fellow, Dr. Chanon, has been put forward for funding by NIDA.
+The NRSA application of the more senior fellow, Dr. Chanon, was funded by NIDA in August 2010.
+The second post-doc, Dr, Kelm, recently received an excellent score on her NRSA application.
 I intend to maintain a mixture of post-docs and graduate students in the lab, as I feel that the students benefit from secondary mentors within the lab, and post-docs benefit from the opportunity to practice mentoring more junior scientists.